NLESC-JCER/run-cpp-on-web/react/README.md

 }
 ```

 We are now ready to implement the `handleSubmit` function which will process the submitted form data.
-The function will get, similar to the `onChange` of the input tag, an event object.
-Normally when you submit a form the form fields will be sent to the server, but we want to perform the calculation in the browser so we have to disable the default action with `preventDefault()` function.
+The function will get an event object, similar to the `onChange` of the input tag.
+Normally when you submit a form, the form fields will be sent to the server, but we want to perform the calculation in the browser, so we have to disable the default action with `preventDefault()`.
 We will then construct a module as we did in the previous post.

 ```jsx
 function handleSubmit(event) {